“It’s a fun and challenging experience that leaves you with new friends and a sense of accomplishment.”

 Register Your Group

-The registration process takes place on our MySSP portal, which is our online registration system.
+The registration process is first-come, first-served and takes place on our MySSP portal, which is our online registration system.
 MySSP allows you to submit your registration, make payments, and later in the process, update your group’s information regarding roster information, t-shirt sizes and dietary needs.
+Please call or email Veronica Russell, SSP’s Director of Volunteers and Outreach, if you have any questions.

 Church Youth Groups